zar-moethu/NZ-Ecommerce-Excel-Dashboard/README.md

 This project is built on a key principle: effective data analytics doesn't have to be complex.
 It’s about starting simple with a clear framework, a willingness to iterate according to stakeholder needs and translating those requirements into solutions that turn data into decisions.

-To demonstrate this, I analyzed a fictional New Zealand e-commerce business.
-The dataset was custom-built using the Python programming language and the final dashboard was developed entirely in Microsoft Excel.
+To demonstrate this, I analyzed a fictional New Zealand e-commerce business, with data covering the years from 2021 to 2025.
+The dataset was custom-built and cleaned using the Python programming language.The final interactive dashboard was developed entirely in Microsoft Excel.

 📖 **The Stages of Data Analysis**